-The switches that may be specified are the "time-limit" switch and the "no-echo" switch.
-The time-limit switch governs the maximum duration of a job.
-It is specified as
+The switches that can be specified are the "time-limit," "no-echo," and "default-log" switches.

+The "time-limit" switch governs the maximum duration of a job.
+It is specified as where hh is a decimal number of hours, and mm is a decimal number of minutes.
+If only one value is given, it is assumed to be minutes.